nextcloud/spreed/docs/capabilities.md

 ## 13
 * `direct-mention-flag` - The conversation list populates the boolean `unreadMentionDirect` when the user was mentioned directly (ignoring @all mentions) since their last visit
 * `notification-calls` - Whether the API to opt out of call notifications is available

+## 14
+* `chat-unread` - Whether the API to mark a conversation as unread is available